philpem/freebee/README.md

   - Download the 3B1 ROMs from Bitsavers: [link](http://bitsavers.org/pdf/att/3b1/firmware/3b1_roms.zip)
   - Download the 3B1 Foundation disk set from Bitsavers: [here](http://bitsavers.org/bits/ATT/unixPC/system_software_3.51/)
-    * These will need to be converted from Imagedisk to binary format
     * The disk images on unixpc.org don't work: the boot track is missing.
   - Unzip the ROMs ZIP file and put the ROMs in a directory called `roms`:
     * Rename `14C 72-00616.bin` to `14c.bin`.